 9. After how many days a living donor can go back to their work?

-Above all, living Donor can get back to their normal work in 8 weeks.
-However, Doctor suggests them to go in 8 to 16 weeks.
+Above all, living Donors can get back to their normal work in 8 weeks.
+However, the Doctor suggests they go in 8 to 16 weeks.

 About Liver Transplant Surgeon: